Florida Handyman License: Everything You Need to Know

 If you desire to transition from handyman to general contractor, it generally requires that you possess 4 years of on-the-job experience.
 You may need to provide credible references of your experience.

 administers the licensing exam.
 For more information about the exam, requirements, and pricing, visit

 There is no formal ongoing education or need to renew your license.

 Should you wish to receive your license for contractor work, the license is valid for 2 years through the end of the month in which it was first received.
-You may renew your license for 2 year increments with proof of ongoing education.
+You may renew your license for 2 year increments with

 Many handymen in Florida work for themselves.
 If you already have a customer base, you can start working immediately.
 If you wish to hone your skills and experience through an established organization, go here: